 Can you redeem your miles for something other than travel statement credits?

 Gift cards, cash back and other options are available, but at lower redemption rates.

 Not Sure How to Choose?

 If you’re not sure yet which card to choose, it really comes down to how you’ll end up using your card.
 Cardholders who spend at least $8,000 will earn enough additional rewards from the Venture card to make the worth paying, however the choice is not that simple.
 Since the Venture card’s annual fee is waived the first year, that calculation doesn’t apply until the cardholder’s second year.
-And while the Venture card offers a 40,000-mile sign-up bonus that’s double the VentureOne card’s 20,000-mile offer, its minimum spending requirement of $3,000 is triple the VentureOne’s $1,000 requirement.
+And while the Venture card offers a 50,000-mile welcome offer that’s double the VentureOne card’s 20,000-mile offer, its minimum spending requirement of $3,000 is triple the VentureOne’s $1,000 requirement.
 Those who are unable or don’t want to to spend $3,000 within three months may want to consider the VentureOne instead.

 When you carefully consider the advantages and drawbacks of each card, and how you’ll use the card, you can choose the best product for your needs.

 For both cards, the credit issuer requires applicants to have good to excellent credit.
 So before you apply, it can be helpful to check your credit scores to see where you stand – then be sure to see if you meet the card issuer’s credit guidelines.
 There are many ways to check your credit scores for free — including through Credit.com, where you can get two of your scores for free to help you track your progress and spot important changes.